 Following an eight-month action learning programme involving 6 events and 300+ participants, Future of London launched its hotly-tipped Foundations for Community-led Housing report to a packed house on 3 December.
 Here we share launch highlights from speakers including keynote Rokhsana Fiaz, Mayor of Newham.

 Foundations for Community-Led Housing

-Community groups, too, are developing new approaches for both large and small sites.
-Whether new-build, self-build or regeneration, community land trust, co-housing or co-operative, CLH is owned and managed by residents and held to protect their community benefits in perpetuity.
-These schemes build more than affordable homes: they aim to strengthen community networks and cater to the growing number of older Londoners.
+Community groups, often with professional partners, are developing new approaches for large sites as well as smaller ones.
+Whether new-build, self-build or estate regeneration; and run as community land trust, co-housing or co-operative, CLH is owned and managed by residents and held to protect community benefits in perpetuity.
+The model can deliver genuinely affordable homes, but going beyond bricks and mortar, community-led schemes can strengthen local networks, promote well-being, deliver social value and cater to the aspirations of a growing number of older Londoners.

-Starting in autumn 2018, Future of London’s new project, Foundations for Community-Led Housing, will showcase the potential of CLH to our network of public-, private- and third-sector practitioners, and help CLH groups and established delivery partners to work together effectively.
+Started in February 2019, Future of London’s project on community-led housing convened and built on existing efforts, showcasing the potential of CLH to our network of public-, private- and third-sector practitioners, and helping CLH groups and delivery partners work together effectively.

-We’re keen to connect with organisations involved in delivering community-led housing schemes throughout London.
-If you have experience to share or are interested in partnering with us on this project, contact Amanda Robinson.
+We’re still keen to connect with organisations involved in delivering community-led housing schemes throughout London.
+If you have experience to share or are interested in partnering with us on future projects, contact Charli Bristow.